[Ed. note: This ranked list is updated as new Pixar movies are released. The latest addition is Elemental, released on June 16.]

 Pixar films never shy away from the big emotional beats, but by virtue of Inside Out being a film about emotion, its climax — the epiphany that Sadness (Phyllis Smith) is a necessary part of processing emotions — hits particularly hard. —PR

 Back when superheroes were still a goofy thing for kids, or at most a guilty treat for adults, Brad Bird’s The Incredibles bounded onto the big screen, combining the Fantastic Four, the nuclear family sitcom, the entire mid-century-modern aesthetic, and basically the same story setup as Watchmen into what might be the crispest, most tightly orchestrated action movie ever made.

 The Incredibles is superbly plotted and paced, and skips along to a Giacchino soundtrack that wouldn’t sound out of place in a Bond film.
 There isn’t a single throwaway scene or line — nor are there throwaway characters.
 The Parr family makes up the heart of the film, of course, while the entitled Syndrome and his ambitions form the spine of the plot.
 But when you widen the net?
 No duds, people.

 Frozone: Instantly beloved.
-Bob’s weaselly insurance boss, the weaseliest boss to ever exist; Super Relocation Agent Rick Dicker, shaped and voiced as if you had distilled every Tommy Lee Jones role down to its most concentrated essence.
-The Parrs’ hapless babysitter; supervillain second-in-command Mirage, even freakin’ Bomb Voyage — I bet you can picture every one of them.
+Bob’s weaselly insurance boss, the weaseliest boss to ever exist.
+Superhero Relocation Agent Rick Dicker, shaped and voiced as if you had distilled every Tommy Lee Jones role down to its most concentrated essence.
+The Parrs’ hapless babysitter.
+Supervillain second-in-command Mirage.
+Even freakin’ gag villain Bomb Voyage — I bet you can picture every one of them.
 And is there a secondary character more instantly iconic than Edna Mode?